 - Standing.
 Keep your feet a comfortable distance apart, typically no more than the breadth of your shoulders with equal weight distributed on each leg.
 Imagine a vertical line drawn from the center of your head through your shoulders and down to your pelvis.
 This is your perfect standing posture.

-If your job requires you to stand for prolonged periods of time, consider using a foot rest to ease strain.
+If your job requires you to stand for prolonged periods of time, consider using a footrest to ease the strain.
 If you need additional back support, steady yourself with a table or countertop, remembering to keep your head raised and spine straight.
 Individuals standing in the same spot all day should use a rubber mat on the floor to improve comfort.

 - Walking.
+Posture tips extend to walking, as well.
 Notice how people walk and you’ll see that many of us lean forward, creating stress on the back.
 Walk without tensing neck muscles, while keeping your pelvis straight and head level.
 With good posture, your head should almost feel weightless.
 Avoid flat-footed, “stomping,” but instead land softly on the heel, transferring weight onto the ball of the foot and finally the toes.
-Use purses, bags and backpacks designed to minimize back strain.
+Use purses, bags, and backpacks designed to minimize back strain.

 - Working at the Computer.
 In addition to practicing good sitting posture as previously discussed, working at a computer requires you to keep your arms and wrists aligned as well.
-Unnecessary strain is placed on the spine unless your chair, keyboard, mouse, and computer screen are all correctly positioned.
+An unnecessary strain is placed on the spine unless your chair, keyboard, mouse, and computer screen are all correctly positioned.

 More Ergonomic and Posture Tips